Monnoroch/ColorHighlighter/README.md

 - Usual hexademical numbers like RRGGBBAA.
 - Hexademical numbers with prefix 0x like 0xRRGGBBAA

+Named colors like "green", "black" and many others are also supported.

 Both you can enable or disable from the menu Tools -> Color Highlighter.

 **Note :**